-Join Konrad Eek for an in-depth discussion in this video Understanding lenses and film cameras, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Understanding lenses and film cameras, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …Okay, so now that we've decided on what format of film we're going to shoot and…what camera we're going to use to transport that film,…our next decision needs to be what lenses do we want to have with us.…And I think lenses bear a very important relationship with…the end result you're going to get as you make photographs.…Worked with Dennis Darling at a workshop.…He teaches photojournalism at the University of Texas, and…he's a big believer in a normal lens.…Which for a 35 millimeter, a 50 millimeter lens is a normal lens.…